jason-rutherford/rann/README.md

 # Running the tests

-You can run the test suite with:
+You can run the full test suite with:
 ```
 $ rspec
 ```